All Products

 Note

-• Custom Validation Scope: For scenarios that cannot be parsed, you can use a custom validation scope to specify the validation scope expression based on the data timestamp or execution date.
+• Custom validation scope: For scenarios that cannot be parsed, you can use a custom validation scope to specify the validation scope expression based on the data timestamp or execution date.

 Note

-• If there are multiple conditions for validation, you can use and or or to connect them, such as province="Zhejiang" and ds<=${yyyyMMdd}.
+• If multiple conditions are used for the check, you can connect them with and or or, such as province="Zhejiang" and ds<=${yyyyMMdd}.

 Scheduling configuration list